ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_quickstart.rst

 6. Run the environment setup script for each new dev shell process:
    ``$ . hacking/env-setup``

-After the initial setup above, every time you are ready to start developing Ansible you should be able to just run the following from the root of the Ansible repo:
+.. note:: After the initial setup above, every time you are ready to start developing Ansible you should be able to just run the following from the root of the Ansible repo:
 ``$ . venv/bin/activate && . hacking/env-setup``

-Starting new development now?
-Fixing a bug?
-Create a new branch:
-``$ git checkout -b my-new-branch``.
-If you are planning on contributing back to the main Ansible repostiry, fork the Ansible repository into your own GitHub account and developing against your new non-devel branch in your fork.
-When you believe you have a good working code change, submit a pull request to the Ansible repository.

-Submitting a new module to the upstream Ansible repo?
-Run through sanity checks first:
-``$ ansible-test sanity -v --docker --python 2.7 MODULE_NAME`` (this
-requires docker to be installed and running.
-If you'd rather not use a container for this you can choose to use ``--tox`` instead of ``--docker``)

 New module development
 ======================